magsenche/hanazono/docs/brain/neuroanatomy.md

 - interacts with other areas of the brain, such as the hippocampus, to regulate stress responses and learning

+??? question "What is the main role of the amygdala?"
+    - plays an important role in the processing of emotions and memories, particularly those related to fear and anxiety
+    - regulates stress responses and learning

 ## Cerebellum
 The cerebellum is a structure located at the back of the brain that is responsible for coordinating muscle movements and maintaining balance.